Bloody Birthday: Plot

-At the children’s birthday party on June 9, Curtis tricks Joyce into believing that he poisoned the cake to make her look crazy to everyone.
+At the children's birthday party on June 9, Curtis tricks Joyce into believing that he poisoned the cake to make her look crazy to everyone.
 That evening, Debbie's older sister Beverly discovers a scrapbook owned by Debbie, which contains photos and news articles about the murders she and her friends have committed.
 She confronts Debbie over it, but Debbie lies and says the scrapbook belongs to Curtis.
 That night, Debbie murders Beverly and gets Curtis and Steven to help her move the body away from the house in order to avert suspicion.

 After Beverly's funeral, Curtis, Steven, and Debbie attempt to murder Timmy again before Joyce intervenes.
 Debbie once again blames Curtis and Steven to make herself look innocent.
-Joyce threatens to call the police, but Curtis says they'll dismiss her as crazy due to the incident at the birthday party, so an infuriated Joyce lets them go.
+Joyce threatens to call the police, but Curtis says they will dismiss her as crazy due to the incident at the birthday party, so an infuriated Joyce lets them go.

-The next day, Debbie asks Joyce to babysit her and Joyce agrees, unaware that it’s a trap.
+The next day, Debbie asks Joyce to babysit her and Joyce agrees, unaware that it is a trap.
 After Joyce and Timmy arrive at Debbie's house, she lets in Curtis and Steven through the back door.
 Curtis and Steven try to kill Joyce and Timmy.
-Due to Debbie’s resistance, they successfully subdue the two boys and are able to call the police, who arrest Curtis and Steven the next morning.
+However, they successfully subdue the two boys and are able to call the police, who arrest Curtis and Steven the next morning as Debbie flees.

 Some time later, Debbie and Mrs. Brody have fled to a new town and are staying at a motel, with Debbie now going by the name "Beth".
-Beth, who had been playing with a truck jack, promises to be a good girl from now on.
+Debbie, who had been playing with a truck jack, promises to be a good girl from now on.
 They leave together, as the camera pans to reveal a dead mechanic under a truck.